-In Algolia, each of your indices has its own ranking formula which is made of up to three parts:
+In Algolia, each of your indices has a ranking formula of two or three parts:

-If a sort-by attribute is present, the engine first orders results by their sort-by attribute’s value.
+If a sort-by attribute is present, the engine first orders results by the sort-by attribute’s value.

 For example, suppose you have an index where you’ve set “price (ascending)” as a sort-by attribute.
 For the query “iphone”, the engine first selects all records that match “iphone” (and alternatives like prefixes, typos, and synonyms) in the

 searchableAttributes.
 Then, it orders the results from lowest to highest price.

 - Once sorted by the sort-by attribute’s value (price), products with the same price are ordered according to Algolia’s default textual ranking criteria.